varadasantosh/deep-learning-notes/Inference-Optimization.md

 - https://training.continuumlabs.ai/inference/why-is-inference-important/paged-attention-and-vllm

 # Inference Process:
-  Large Language Model (LLM) Inference process mainly comprises of two pahses **Prefill** & **Decode**, each phase has different computaional requiements according to the way the operations performed in phase , for instance in the Prefill phase we complete the forward pass using all the tokens part of the initial prompt , which includes mutiple FLOPS but major contribution is coming from calculating Attention in all those layers part of Model  Architecture which is a GEMM operation (Matrix Multiplication).
-Hence this is computationally intensive opertation and considered as compute bound operation.

-  Decode phase , during this phase
+  The inference process for a Large Language Model (LLM) is divided into two  phases: Prefill and Decode.
+Each phase has distinct computational requirements based on the specific operations performed during that stage.
+Below are the high level steps performed during Inference

   - Model Weights or Parameters are Loaded to GPU
   - Prefill phase process the Input Prompt and generate the tokens for the user prompt, generated tokens are loaded to GPU for single forward pass through the model,